Appdynamics/voltdb-monitoring-extension/README.md

 This extension works only with the standalone machine agent.

+##Prerequisite
+VoltDB client library is not in maven repo.
+To get it using maven we have to install the client library in the local maven repo.
+Client library with version 4.2 is checked in to the lib folder.
+Use the below maven command to install the library to local maven repo.

+mvn install:install-file -Dfile={path to client library} -DgroupId=org.voltdb -DartifactId=voltdb-client -Dversion=4.2 -Dpackaging=jar

 ##Installation
 1. Run 'mvn clean install' from the voltdb-monitoring-extension directory
 2. Download the file VoltDBMonitor.zip found in the 'target' directory into \<machineagent install dir\>/monitors/